Set up recurring scanning

 • The interval in which to scan container images in crontab format.

-• How many images, created using the supply chain, to scan as determined by the selected number of days in the past.
+• The number of images, created using the supply chain, to scan as determined by the selected number of days in the past.

-• How many images, started in your Tanzu Application Platform clusters, to scan as determined by the selected number of days in the past.
+• The number of images, started in your Tanzu Application Platform clusters, to scan as determined by the selected number of days in the past.

 • The steps from the IVS template to use to scan your images, which define which scanner to use.